marijnh/Eloquent-JavaScript/10_modules.md

 {{index duplication, "copy-paste programming"}}

-Once you start duplicating code, you'll quickly find yourself wasting time and energy moving copies around and keeping them up-to-date.
+Once you start duplicating code, you'll quickly find yourself wasting time and energy moving copies around and keeping them up to date.
 That's where _((package))s_ come in.
 A package is a chunk of code that can be distributed (copied and installed).
 It may contain one or more modules and has information about which other packages it depends on.
 A package also usually comes with documentation explaining what it does so that people who didn't write it might still be able to use it.

 When a problem is found in a package or a new feature is added, the package is updated.
 Now the programs that depend on it (which may also be packages) can copy the new ((version)) to get the improvements that were made to the code.